PAIR-code/lit/documentation/faq.md

 ### Large Models

 LIT can work with large or slow models, as long as you can wrap them into the model API.
-If you have more than a few pre-loaded datapoints, however, you'll probably want to use `warm_start=1.0` (or pass `--warm_start=1.0` as a flag) to pre-compute predictions when the server loads, so you don't have to wait when you first visit the UI.
+If you have more than a few preloaded datapoints, however, you'll probably want to use `warm_start=1.0` (or pass `--warm_start=1.0` as a flag) to pre-compute predictions when the server loads, so you don't have to wait when you first visit the UI.